Dental Emergencies

-We don’t like to think about dental crises; however, oral emergencies are a fact of life for many people.
-Although routine checkups will go a long way toward preventing problems, the fact is, you’ll probably experience a dental emergency at some point.
-When that happens, you’ll be in good hands with the team at East Limestone Family Dental.
-Dental emergencies in Athens are no match for Dr. Fitts.
-He will put his years of experience to use to:
+We don't like to think about dental crises; however, oral emergencies are a fact of life for many people.
+Although routine checkups will go a long way toward preventing problems, the fact is, you'll probably experience a dental emergency at some point.

-Common Questions About Dental Emergencies
+Frequently Asked Questions About Dental Emergencies

 Can you help with my dental emergency?

-Over many years of dental practice, Dr. Fits has helped countless patients with their dental emergencies.
+Over many years of dental practice, Dr. Fitts has helped countless patients with their dental emergencies.
 You can rest confidently in his skills and expertise to help make your smile right.
 Our top-notch dental team delivers compassionate and gentle care and will make sure you receive the best treatment possible during your dental crisis.

 What can you do for my dental emergency?